Originally Published June 21st, 2018 | Updated June 18th, 2019

 Right now, local fields in the Syracuse area are brimming with ruby red strawberries.
-According to local growers, this is one of the most bountiful strawberry seasons in recent years.
+According to local growers, while the season got off to a later start thanks to the cold and rainy weather, the berries are delightfully sweet and bursting with flavor this year.

-While Navarino Orchard is known for u-pick apples, there are rows and rows of strawberry plants loaded with berries.
+While Navarino Orchard is known for u-pick apples, there are rows and rows of strawberry plants loaded with berries right now.
+The strawberry fields open on June 19th for U-Pick at 8am.
+It’s just $2 per pound of U-Pick strawberries!

 Located just south of Syracuse, Navarino Orchard is nestled in the rolling hills of apple country on Cherry Valley Turnpike.
 Navarino grows 3 varieties of strawberries: Earliglow, Wendy, and Jewel.